-The AAFP recommends that clinicians screen adolescents and adults ages 18 to 65 years for HIV infection.
+The AAFP supports the United States Preventive Services Task Force (USPSTF) recommendation that clinicians screen adolescents and adults ages 15 to 65 years for HIV infection.
 Younger adolescents and older adults who are at increased risk should also be screened.
-See the Clinical Considerations for more information about screening intervals.
-(2013)

-The AAFP recommends that clinicians screen all pregnant women for HIV, including those who present in labor whose HIV status is unknown.
-See the Clinical Considerations for more information about screening intervals.
-(2013)
+The AAFP suports the USPSTF recommendation that clinicians screen all pregnant persons, including those who present in labor or at delivery whose HIV status is unknown.
+(2019)

 These recommendations are provided only as assistance for physicians making clinical decisions regarding the care of their patients.
 As such, they cannot substitute for the individual judgment brought to each clinical situation by the patient's family physician.
 As with all clinical reference resources, they reflect the best understanding of the science of medicine at the time of publication, but they should be used with the clear understanding that continued research may result in new knowledge and recommendations.
 These recommendations are only one element in the complex process of improving the health of America.
 To be effective, the recommendations must be implemented.